vladulentor/ConstructionMod/CHANGE_LIST.md

 ## Combat
 ### New Enemies
 - Added "Barn Raiser" enemy to Farmlands.
-Drops early-game planks and nails, offering a combat-way of building up construction.
+Drops tier 1 drops of planks, nails, bricks, and straps, offering a combat-way of building up construction.
+He also rarely drops T2 nails or beams.

 - Added "Iron Giant" enemy to Giant's Dungeon.
-You can get many nails from fighting him, among other things.
+He is a good source of nails.
 ### Changed Enemies
 (Note: When changing existing enemies' loot tables, new items were added such that rare items' chances would not be decreased)